 “IMAGINE a job tailor-made to your interest that allows you to travel the world, with accommodation and food provided, has minimal requirement of experience, age or education and allows you as much time off as you want?

 If it sounds like a dream come true there is one important thing to be considered – you won’t be paid a cent.
-The job is international volunteering and despite the lack of financial recompenses, it may be by far one of the most rewarding experiences of your life…..
+Volunteer abroad experiences, despite the lack of financial recompenses, may be by far one of the most rewarding experiences of your life…..

 I was blessed by the high priestesses of the Kadazan and learned to cook Bornean food in a long house.
 I climbed over stiles in the Kent Downs and drank ale in a 500-year-old pub.
 I swam with sea turtles and helped prepare for the local Assumption church service on a Greek beach.
 I met people who earned their living harvesting birds nests for Chinese soup and went carolling through the suburban streets of Chiang Mai on Christmas Eve.
 I helped in a chicken slaughter house and planted a field of potatoes.

-The concept of volunteering abroad on a gap year and working overseas had appealed to me for a long time, but I was not willing to sign up to a stringent program like many volunteer organizations.
+The concept of volunteer travel and working overseas had appealed to me for a long time, but I was not willing to sign up to a stringent and expensive program like many volunteer organisations.
 I wanted to travel and visit several countries in one year.
 I also wanted a fair bit of time to play tourist and do my own thing.
 After all, what’s a year off work if you never get a holiday?

 But I wanted to do more than just backpack around the world and be a traveller on a gap year.
 I wanted to see more of the places I was visiting than just the inside of the local youth hostel and the attractions.
 I liked the idea of working with local people on worthwhile projects.
 Learning about their customs, understanding some of their cultures and living a small part of their life.
 I wanted to give something to the places I visited instead of just taking.